Learning to Adopt Generative AI: Policy Simulation

-Given the significant implications of the belief trap, we investigate how the learning divide influences the likelihood of becoming trapped.
-In addition to the fast learner, for comparison, we consider a typical slow learner: a 48-year-old\footnote{We use the 75th percentile of age to represent relatively elder individuals.} female, non-white, non-IT practitioner with a low level of education.
-To control for the impact of unobservables, we also assign this individual to latent class 2.
-We mathematically define ``being trapped'' as a user whose current probability of using ChatGPT, based on their present beliefs, is below $1\%$ of the optimal probability determined by the true mean utility $v_i$ after one year\footnote{The relative relationships depicted in the subsequent Figure \ref{fig:error_bar} remain consistent across different time horizons; however, we present the snapshot trapping probability after a one-year period only for illustrative purposes.}.
-Accordingly, we simulate 10,000 trajectories for each user and plot the probability of becoming trapped.
-The first two error bars in Figure \ref{fig:error_bar} depict the simulated probabilities of being trapped for the fast learner and the slow learner, respectively, along with 95\% confidence intervals calculated using 1,000 bootstrap samples.
-The slow learner exhibits a significantly higher probability of being trapped, likely due to greater uncertainty in the learning process.
-To control for the possibility that this difference is driven by heterogeneous utilities---since higher utilities facilitate adoption and thus belief updates---we further simulate a scenario where the slow learner's true utility is set equal to that of the fast learner.
-As shown in the third bar of Figure \ref{fig:error_bar}, even after controlling for utility, slow learners remain more likely to become trapped.
-This persistent difference in trapping probability underscores the impact of the learning divide on dynamic adoption behaviors and welfare.
+Given the important implications of the belief trap, we next examine how the learning divide affects the likelihood of becoming trapped.
+In addition to the slow learner, we consider a representative fast learner for comparison: a male user younger than 35 who is white, has a college education, and has the highest English literacy and LLM occupational exposure.
+To control for unobserved heterogeneity, we assign this individual to latent class 2 as well.
+We define ``being trapped'' as follows: after one year, a user is classified as trapped if their current probability of using ChatGPT, based on their prevailing beliefs, falls below $1\%$ of the optimal probability implied by the true mean utility.
+We then simulate 10{,}000 belief trajectories for each user and compute the probability of becoming trapped; the resulting trap rates are reported in Appendix~\ref{app:counterfactual}.
+Our results show that the slow learner is substantially more likely to become trapped, plausibly because greater uncertainty slows learning and makes early negative signals more consequential.
+To rule out the possibility that this gap is driven by heterogeneous utilities, we conduct an additional counterfactual exercise.
+Because higher utility increases adoption and thus creates more opportunities for belief updating, we set the slow learner's true utility equal to that of the fast learner and re-run the simulations in a counterfactual scenario.
+Even under this utility-equalized scenario, slow learners remain more likely to become trapped.
+This persistent gap in trapping probabilities highlights the role of the learning divide in shaping dynamic adoption behavior and, ultimately, welfare.